I Want My Mommy

 - Stephen King

-- In the novel The Tommyknockers, reporter John Leandro's last thought before he's killed is "Mama!"
+- In The Tommyknockers, reporter John Leandro's last thought before he's killed is "Mama!"

 - In The Stand, one of the survivors trapped in the prison calls out for "Mother!" all the time, much to the aggravation of Lloyd Henreid.